Expressibility-Enhancing Strategies for Quantum Neural Networks: Method

 \section{Method}

-As shown in Figure \ref{figure_QNN_diagram}, our QNN consists of data embedding, parameterized quantum circuit, measurement, post-measurement function $T_w$, and optimizer used to update parameters.
+As shown in Figure \ref{figure_QNN_diagram}, our QNN consists of data embedding, parameterized quantum circuit, measurement, a post-measurement function $T_w$, and an optimizer used to update parameters.
 This section proposes four strategies to enhance the QNN's expressibility.